bit-kitchen/ansible-role-ssh-port/README.md

 ansible-role-ssh-port
 =====================

-An ansible role that configures the port of SSH daemon and related SELinux port.
+An ansible role that configures the port of SSH daemon and related SELinux and firewalld settings.

 Requirements
 ------------